Medical Education Bulletin

 Abstract

-Background: High schools are increasingly dominated by students from the new generation known as Generation Z (Gen Z).
-This study aimed to investigate why Gen Z students choose to study medicine and how they perceive their career futures.
+Background: High schools are increasingly populated by students from the new generation known as Generation Z (Gen Z).
+This study aims to investigate why Gen Z students choose to study medicine and how they perceive their future careers.

-Materials and Methods: This cross-sectional study has a descriptive and analytical design and was conducted using the available sampling method on fourth-sixth-grade high school students in Sakon Nakhon town and surrounding regions in upper northeast Thailand.
-A total of 74 students voluntarily enrolled in the study.
-The information was gathered throughout the 2023 academic year.
-They received a researcher-made questionnaire containing 33 questions about the demographic and motivational factors.
-The collected data were analyzed using Stata MP 14.0 software by the t-test and one-way analysis of variance (ANOVA).
+Materials and Methods: This cross-sectional study employed a descriptive and analytical design and was conducted using convenience sampling on fourth-sixth-grade high school students in Sakon Nakhon town and surrounding regions in upper northeast Thailand.
+A total of 74 students voluntarily participated in the study.
+Data were collected throughout the 2023 academic year using a researcher-developed questionnaire containing 33 questions about demographic and motivational factors.
+The collected data were analyzed using Stata MP 14.0 software with t-test and one-way analysis of variance (ANOVA).

-Conclusion: In contrast to earlier generations, Gen Z students representing the rural area of Thailand who wish to pursue medicine have higher levels of intrinsic drive, benevolence, and performance readiness.
-Due to the limitation of samples, the results may not be generalized to other populations.
+Conclusion: In contrast to earlier generations, Gen Z students from the rural area of Thailand who wish to pursue medicine demonstrate higher levels of intrinsic drive, benevolence, and performance readiness.
+Due to the study's sample limitations, the results may not be generalizable to other populations.

 Keywords